Canada now world's largest legal marijuana marketplace

 Uruguay was first was the first country to legalize marijuana.

+In St. John's, Newfoundland, hundreds of customers were lined up around the block at the private store on Water Street, the main commercial drag in the provincial capital, by the time the clock struck midnight.
+A festive atmosphere broke out, with some customers lighting up on the sidewalk and motorists honking their horns in support as they drove by the crowd.

+"Prohibition has ended right now.
+We just made history," said the 46-year-old Power, who bought a gram.
+"I can't believe we did it.
+All the years of activism paid off.
+Cannabis is legal in Canada and everyone should come to Canada and enjoy our cannabis."

 Tom Clarke, an illegal pot dealer for three decades, was among the first to make a legal sale in Canada when his store opened at midnight local time in Portugal Cove, Newfoundland.
-He made his first sale to his dad and a lineup of about 50 to 100 people waited outside his shop.
+He made the first sale to his dad.
+A crowd of 50 to 100 people waited outside and cheered him.

 "This is awesome.
-I've been waiting my whole life for this.
-I served my dad," Clarke said.
+I've been waiting my whole life for this," Clarke said.
 "I am so happy to be living in Canada right now instead of south of the border."

 Clarke, whose middle name is Herb, has been called THC for years by his friends.
 His dad, Don, said he was thrilled he was among the first customers of legal pot.